devsurajrai/phoenix_ui/README.md

 ```
 ![installation-demo-image](https://user-images.githubusercontent.com/77954411/153798849-4733ffcd-1fab-4ae2-8d83-745cf7ae28bd.png)

 **In addition to including the whole component library in your project, Phoenix UI also gives you an option to import only the component you need.
-Suppose you need to use the CARDS components only, You can do that by only adding the stylesheet CDN for the CARDS component Only.**
+Suppose you need to use the CARDS components only, You can do that by only adding the stylesheet CDN only for the CARDS component.**

 **EXAMPLE**
 ```
 <link rel="stylesheet" href="https://ui-phoenix.netlify.app/components/card/card.css">
 ```
+** The CDN link for each component is mentioned in the documentation.**
 ### Available Components

 1. [Avatar](https://ui-phoenix.netlify.app/components/docs/docs.html)